Electricity Authority (New Zealand)

-The New Zealand Electricity Authority (Te Mana Hiko) is an independent Crown entity responsible for the regulation of the New Zealand electricity market.
+The Electricity Authority (Te Mana Hiko) is an independent Crown entity responsible for the regulation of the New Zealand electricity market.
 The Authority was established in November 2010, following a government review of the electricity industry, and replaced the Electricity Commission.
 The Authority has a narrower focus on industry competition, reliability and efficiency than the Electricity Commission had.

+Functions and responsibilities

 The key functions performed by the Authority are: